Hitscotty/nga-api/README.md

 # endpoints

-You can access all the same search categories from the [nga website][nga].
+You can access all the same search categories from the [nga website](http://www.nga.gov/content/ngaweb.html).
 Heres a sample image object:

 ```json
 {